Uranium Pentoxide SDS

 Eye contact: Risk of serious damage to eyes.

-Statements of hazard: Very toxic if swallowed.
+Statements of hazard: Very toxic if ingested.

 Statement of Spill or Leak – ANSI Label